z246wang/NHPI-visualizer/README.md

 ## How To Use:

-The main executable java file is MainTest.java.
+The main executable java file is MainTest.java (in the SQLConnection package).

 Input your own SQL url, username, and password in both the MainTest class and the SQLConnection class.